A quantum optical description of photon statistics and cross-correlations in high harmonic generation: Model

 The dynamics of the high-order harmonics are induced by the quantized dipole driven by strong classical and weak quantized fields.
-For practical reasons, we need to utilize some kind of approximation for the calculation of two-time correlations.
-While the semiclassical theory of radiation assumes that the atomic quantities and field quantities are independent \cite{AL87} i.e. $\langle \sigma_i a_j\rangle=\langle \sigma_i \rangle \langle a_j\rangle$, that assumption is clearly unacceptable when one investigates correlation-functions.
+For practical reasons, we need to utilize some kind of approximation for the calculations.
+While the semiclassical theory of radiation assumes that the atomic quantities and field quantities are independent \cite{AL87} i.e. $\langle \sigma_i a_j\rangle=\langle \sigma_i \rangle \langle a_j\rangle$, that assumption is clearly unacceptable when one investigates correlation-functions. \\ On the other hand, it is true that the effect of the low-intensity high-harmonic radiation on a classically driven dipole --and thus on each other-- is weak.
+The cumulative effects of the mode-mode interactions become palpable at the timescale of the spontaneous emission lifetime.
+Since in experimental settings the pulse is in the order of femtoseconds, we will neglect the interplay between different harmonics and consider the high harmonic modes independently.

-On the other hand, it is true that the effect of the low intensity high-harmonic radiation on a classically driven dipole --and thus on each other-- is weak.
-As the cumulative effects of the mode-mode interactions become palpable at the timescale of the spontaneous emission lifetime, and since in experimental settings the pulse is in the order of femtoseconds, (typically many orders of magnitude shorter than the transition lifetime) we will neglect the interplay between different harmonics and consider the high harmonic modes independently unless stated otherwise. \\ Within this model, we will assume a linearly polarized laser pulse, with electric field:
+We will treat the cases of monochromatic and pulsed excitations separately, both assumed to be linearly polarized.
+The pulsed excitations have an electric field: